18571623097/computationalphysics_N2013301020137/README.md

 # Welcome to my repository.
 Hey!
-I am the master of this repository,   Frank Yu.
+I am the master of this repository,   Chengpei Yu.
 This repository is designed for  the Computational Physics( taught by Professor Hao Cai).

 ## The simple recipe: